keboola/docker-bundle/HOWTO-DOCKERFILE.md

 ## Application registration in Keboola Connection

 Once you have the image available in Dockerhub, let us know on [support@keboola.com](mailto:support@keboola.com) and we'll integrate it into our list of components.

+### Private repository

+If your image cannot be public, you can use private Dockerhub repository and in that case you would need to provide us with `email`, `username`, `password` and `server` properties from the login credentials.

 The components usually require a UI to configure the input and output mapping and the parameters.
 Users could probably configure your image using a documentation, but using a UI is just much better.
 Talk to us.